digitc1/AWSLandingZone/CDK/README.md

 * `sh bin/cdk-deploy --seclog_accountid <123456789012> --linked_accountids 12345678902,123456789012,....`
 * `sh bin/cdk-destroy --seclog_accountid <123456789012> --linked_accountids 12345678902,123456789012,....`

-## execution of the workflow defined in AWSstepfunctions
+## execution of the workflow defined in AWS stepfunctions

 To reproduce the CIS updates implemented in the release 1.5.0